These tools can be considered as being the Swiss Army Knife of Pentesting and Cyber Hacking. Updated for 2020, enjoy!

 Called ‘USBee’ because it functions in a similar fashion to a bee flying through the air, this blackhat tool (we can’t see a whitehat use for it…) does feel like the start of a new era.
 The Cyber Security community has known about this for a while now, indeed, several years ago (one of many) documents leaked by former National Security Agency contractor Edward Snowden specifically described how a modified USB device allowed hackers to remove data out of targeted computers, even when they were physically disconnected from the Internet or other networks (‘Air-Gapped’).
 What Edward Snowden revealed was code named ‘CottonMouth’.

 Researchers have been able to reverse engineer this technology and develop software that actually goes a step further by turning unmodified USB devices into transmitters that can send large amounts of data out of similarly ‘air-gapped’ boxes.

-This cyber attack does have its’ restrictions however, the host (target) must first be infected somehow, and to intercept the code, the hacker would need to place a receiver close by (the range is about 9-26 feet).
+There are limitations This cyber-attack does have its’ restrictions, however, the host (target) must first be infected somehow, and to intercept the code, the hacker would need to place a receiver close by (the range is about 9-26 feet).

 What is P0f?

 p0f is a passive fingerprinting tool that can identify the machines you connect to, machines that connect to your box and even machines that go near your box even if that device is behind a packet firewall.

 Is P0f Free?
 Use of this tool is free.

 Does P0f Work on all Operating Systems?
 P0f works on Linux, Microsoft and MAC OS X operating systems.